GabMartino/TransformerForDummies/README.md

 </p>
 Notice the phrase:

-*This allows every position in the decoder to attend over all the positions in the input sequence*
+*This allows every position in the decoder to attend over all the positions in the input sequence*, this sentence will also useful later.

 ### 3) **What's the difference among the three different attention blocks?**

-In the rest of the README we'll call
+In the rest of the README we'll call:
-- Self-Attention block of the encoder: the attention block of the encoder (of course :) )
+- **Self-Attention block** of the encoder: the attention block of the encoder (of course :) )
-- Masked-Self-Attention of block of the decoder: you got it!
+- **Masked-Self-Attention block** of the decoder: you got it!
-- Cross-Attention block: the block where encoder is connected to the decoder.
+- **Cross-Attention block**: the block where encoder is connected to the decoder.

 Later a more detailed answer!

 ## The Masks

-I admit that I struggled a bit to understand well how the masking is used in this model, mainly because a looot of things are given for granted, and appear clear and obvious only when you start to implement things and problems come up.
+I admit that I struggled a bit to understand well how the masking is used into this model, mainly because a looot of things are given for granted, and appear clear and obvious only when you start to implement things and problems come up.

-### 1) **How the mask is included in the Self-Attention block of the decoder?**
+### 1) **How the mask is included in the Masked-Self-Attention block of the decoder?**

 ### The Look-Ahead/Causal Mask